I remember being asked this questions many times as a barista and even more so as a coffee roaster.

 How Long Does Coffee Last?

 The short answer is coffee is at its best between 7 days to 28 days after the roast date.
 After that the flavours will shortly subside.
-However you can still enjoy coffee that is 3-6 months old but it will not be at its best.
+However you can still enjoy coffee beans that are 3-6 months old but they will not be at their best.

 It is really hard to quantify how long coffee lasts for, because technically it coffee doesn’t really go off for a long time.